-If you score high, you may be suffering from SAD and may benefit from some simple treatments
+If you score high, you may be suffering from SAD.
+However, you may benefit from some simple treatments

 Cognitive Behavioral Therapy

-In one study, six weeks of Cognitive Behavioral Therapy (CBT) provided in group format for two 90-minute sessions per week was as effective as 30 minutes of 10,000 lux of cool-white, fluorescent light each morning.
+In one study, six weeks of Cognitive Behavioral Therapy (CBT) provided in group format for two 90-minute sessions per week.
+Moreover, this was as effective as 30 minutes of 10,000 lux of cool-white, fluorescent light each morning.
 An overarching goal of CBT is to break down problems that seem overwhelming and negative patterns by changing the way people think about them

-When depressive symptoms are not severe, programs that help people improve their diet by limiting starches and sugars; increase their exercise; manage their stress; avoid social withdrawal; and spend more time outdoors are all recommended and available at HowToLiveYounger.com
+When depressive symptoms are not severe, programs that help people improve their diet by limiting starches and sugars.
+Furthermore, increase their exercise; manage their stress; avoid social withdrawal.
+After that, spend more time outdoors are all recommended and available at HowToLiveYounger.com

 A recent controlled study suggested that high-density negative air ionization may act as an antidepressant in patients with SAD.
 A 30 minute negative ion exposure sessions every day, at high ion concentration significantly decreased depression.

 SSRI antidepressants have been shown to be helpful in alleviating the symptoms of SAD when all else fails.
 The jury is still out on natural remedies such as 5 HTP and St. John’s wort.
 5 HTP should not be taken if you are on an SSRI and St. John’s wort interacts with many medications.